KimiEatsCode/kimids-tokens-project-figma/README.md

-# Practice project for using style dictionary cli build tool with Figma design tokens.
+# Practice project with Style Dictionary and Figma design tokens

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).